 Gross profit is a good way to determine whether a company has a decent profit margin.
 In other words, is it generating significant value for every dollar spent?

 Let’s go back to the trampoline example.
 What if another company sells its trampolines for the same price, but spends $500 to manufacture each one?
-Given the same sales, that company’s gross profit falls to $150 million — a $40 million difference.
+Given the same sales, that company’s gross profit is just $150 million — a $40 million difference.

-There were a couple factors at play here.
-First, a $1.6 billion profit is nothing to sneeze at.
-In fact, it’s pretty remarkable given all of Amazon’s costs.
-It’s producing original programming, offering two-day shipping for free to Prime members, and running a whole web services department.
+There were a couple of factors at play here.
+First, a $44.3 billion profit is nothing to sneeze at.
+It’s remarkable considering all Apple’s costs of goods sold.

 What Are Direct Costs?

 A direct cost is a predictable, specific cost related to the production of a specific product.
 If you manufacture and sell shoes, for instance, the leather used for a shoe’s upper is a direct cost.
 It’s both specific and necessary to the manufacturing of the shoe.